al-caveman/cavemancms/content_raw/occam/article.md

              $a$ achieves the goal of $s$ better than $b$.

 axiom   :goal
-text    :Our goal is to maximize what is good.
+text    :Our goal in reality/nature is to maximize what is good.

 definition  :good
 text        :A thing is good if it maximizes our survivability.